eoneill/vscode-syncmate/README.md

 ## Features

-- Sync a file on save
+- Sync individual file on save
 - Sync all open files
 - Sync a directory
 - Sync the entire project workspace
+- Sync files on change via a filesystem watcher
+- Sync project workspace on open

 ## Settings